SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 -   decide what papers should be accepted
 -   plan the sessions and the session chairs

-It is *strongly* recommended that the Programme Chair have an assistant during the PC meeting, to take on certain administrative and logistical tasks during the meeting and allow the Programme Chair to concentrate on leading the discussions of papers.
+It is *strongly* recommended that the Program Chair have an assistant during the PC meeting, to take on certain administrative and logistical tasks during the meeting and allow the Program Chair to concentrate on leading the discussions of papers.
 Typical duties of the assistant would be to keep track of the disposition of papers for the PC, interface with the on-line review system, and record any relevant information about a particular paper (e.g., paper Y paper is being shepherded by committee member X, committee member X agrees to revise their on-line review, etc.).
-Past Programme Chairs have used graduate students or post-docs as assistants, with good results.
+Past Program Chairs have used graduate students or post-docs as assistants, with good results.

 Any PC meeting expenses that are to be reimbursed by the conference should be